pressureless/paper_md/Pipeline/pipeline.md

 ## Minimum Visible Depth
 In order to capture a large amount of parallax, objects have to be sufficiently close to the camera (Section 5.2).
 However, due to the sparse sampling, an object too close to the camera array might be observed by only one camera, and therefore cannot be correctly interpolated.
 An important question that naturally arises is: what is the minimum distance that can be observed by two cameras.
 We derive that the minimum distance is (see details in the Appendix)

-$$eq 17$$
+$$r \frac{\sin(π − β/2)}{\sin(β/2−θ)}$$

-where r is the camera circle radius, β is the field of view of the camera, and θ = 2π /n is the angle between two cameras (uniform distribution on the camera rig circle).
+where $r$ is the camera circle radius, $β$ is the field of view of the camera, and $θ = 2π /n$ is the angle between two cameras (uniform distribution on the camera rig circle).
 Figure 6 illustrates the values of the minimum depth with respect to the number of cameras of the rig and the camera’s field of view.
 It shows that the minimum distance decreases with more cameras and a wider field of view.

 ## Analysis of the Image Space View Interpolation
 In Section 4.2 we mentioned that the trajectories of scene points can be well approximated solely by image space correspondences without knowing their actual depth.
 This section analyzes the approximation quality of the image space view interpolation in detail and shows that the deviation compared to a view interpolation based on scene depth is small.
 Our analysis covers different configurations of camera arrays as well as varying depth and elevation of world points.
 Here, the elevation of a world point is defined as the angle between the camera rig plane and the line connecting the world point and the camera rig center.
 The plots in Figure 7 show that the interpolation error is small and goes toward zero.
 When the world point is far away from the cameras , the field of view is wider (Figure 7(a)) and more cameras are used (Figure 7(b)).